fjolnir/Tranquil/Docs/Tranquil Spec.md

 break
 skip
 nil    \ Represents 'nothing'
-yes    \ Evaluates to 1.0
-no     \ Evaluates to nil
 self   \ Available inside method blocks super  \ Available inside method blocks as a message receiver
        \ that calls methods as defined by the current class's superclass